 Remote Physiologic Monitoring (RPM):

-- CMS added 1 new CCM CPT code, 99437 , which is an add-on code to the existing 99491 code.
-They also updated a requirement of beneficiary consent.
+CMS added 1 new CCM CPT code, 99437, which is an add-on code to the existing 99491 code.
+They also updated the requirement of beneficiary consent.

-Chronic care management services, provided personally by physician or other qualified healthcare professional (QHP), each additional 30 minutes per calendar month with the following required elements:
+Chronic care management services, provided personally by a physician or other qualified healthcare professionals (QHP), each additional 30 minutes per calendar month with the following required elements:

-- Multiple (two or more) chronic conditions expected to last 12 months, or until the death of the patient.
+Multiple (two or more) chronic conditions are expected to last 12 months, or until the death of the patient.

 What is an add-on code?